hoitingmarthijn/gtm-dutch-zipcode-to-state/README.md

-# GTM Dutch Zipcode to State Serverside
+# GTM Dutch Zipcode to State Server side
 You can use this variable to get the state based on the zipcode provided.
 This is based on this list on Wikipedia https://nl.wikipedia.org/wiki/Postcodes_in_Nederland .
 Some Zipcodes are cross state border.

 ## Using the variable template